tesla809/BuildersETH/blog/2023-02-07-account-abstraction-ideas.md

 - Using Paymasters to reward on-chain activity like paying fees or a percentage of fees for users that meet a certain threshold.

-- Using account abstraction to help increase the utility of assets.
+- Using Account Abstraction to help increase the utility of assets.

 ### Improve Referrals